SixLineStudio/InventorySystemX_Documantation/docs/tutorial-extras/wpintegration/WeaponBase.md

 ### Can Fire

-It returns true if there is a sufficient number of rounds in the clip.
+It returns true if there is a sufficient number of ammo in the clip.
 It can be overridden.

 ![img_10.png](img%2Fimg_10.png)